1983–84 KNVB Cup

+The 1983-84 KNVB Cup was the 66th edition of the Dutch national football annual knockout tournament for the KNVB Cup.
+46 teams contested, beginning on 8 October 1983 and ending at the final on 2 May 1984.

-The 66th edition of the KNVB Cup started on October 8, 1983.
-The final was played on May 2, 1984: Feyenoord beat Fortuna Sittard 1–0 and won the cup for the sixth time.
+Feyenoord beat Fortuna Sittard 1–0 and won the cup for the sixth time.
 Replays were held if teams were tied after ninety minutes.